freenas/freenas-docs/userguide/services.rst

    in :menuselection:`System --> Advanced`.
    Plug in the USB device and look for a */dev/ugen* or */dev/uhid* device name in the console messages.

+.. tip:: Some UPS models might be unresponsive with the default polling frequency.
+This can show in %brand% logs as a reoccurring error like:
+   :samp:`libusb_get_interrupt: Unknown error`.

+   If this error occurs, increase the polling frequency by adding an entry to :guilabel:`Auxiliary Parameters (ups.conf)`:
+   :samp:`pollinterval = 10`.
+The default polling frequency is two
+   seconds.

 `upsc(8) <https://networkupstools.org/docs/man/upsc.html>`__ can be used